 Baseline noise levels have been established by a measurement survey.
 This data is used to assess the potential significance of any effects.
 The site is in a rural location.
-However the proximity of the M55 to the north and A583 to the south means that during the day time road noise is a particular feature of the current environment.

 Different stages of the project will have different noise levels.
-The noisiest activities are most likely to occur within the first two to three years of the project.
+The applicant says the noisiest activities are most likely to occur within the first two to three years of the project.
 However, the noise levels for all stages of the project have been assessed.
 The applicant says the only stage with the potential to result in a significant noise effect is where hydraulic fracturing occurs during night time (2300-0700) where noise limits are at their most stringent.